100% cotton ‘Cumming Rose’ chintz in Camel, Pink, Blue, Taupe, and Rose

 Another lover of chintz, designer Richard Keith Langham welcomed the news: “I am thrilled this wonderful line will be preserved and celebrated.
 Carisbrook is one of my favorites—long live a bold chintz.” wellstextiles.com

-This story appears in the Scene column of FLOWER magazine’s Sept-Oct 2020 issue.
-Subscribe here.
+This story appeared in FLOWER magazine's Sept-Oct 2020 issue.